Skip to Content

 Day 10 facilities

-Food and drink: There are no facilities in Cold Ashton and nothing on the route until Weston, where you’ll find a Tesco supermarket, Parsons Bakery and The Western Café on Crown Street.
+Food and drink: There are no facilities in Cold Ashton and nothing on the route until Weston, where you’ll find a Tesco Express supermarket, Parsons Bakery and Café 25 on the High Street.
 And there’s a huge selection of places to eat, drink and celebrate once you reach Bath.

 Toilets: There are public toilets in Bath in Victoria Park (BA1 2LZ), Charlotte Street Car Park (BA1 2NE) and Monmouth Street (BA1 2AN), all of which charge 20p, but none along the rest of route.